Rain: Gauges

-Rain is measured in units of length per unit time, typically in millimeters per hour, or in countries where imperial units are more common, inches per hour.
+Rain rate is measured in units of length per unit time, typically in millimeters per hour, or in countries where imperial units are more common, inches per hour.
 The "length", or more accurately, "depth" being measured is the depth of rain water that would accumulate on a flat, horizontal and impermeable surface during a given amount of time, typically an hour.
-One millimeter of rainfall is the equivalent of one liter of water per square meter.
+This is dimensionally equivalent to volume of water per unit area: one millimeter of rainfall is the equivalent of one liter of water per square meter.
+This measurement is done with a gauge.
+A cylindrical can with straight sides is the most inexpensive and simple used that can be made and left out in the open, but its accuracy will depend on what ruler is used to measure the rain with.
+Meteorologists have a standard type of gauge for both rainfall or snowfall with an inner cylinder and an outer cylinder that adds to the volume of the full inner cylinder.
+Other types of gauges include the popular wedge gauge (the cheapest rain gauge and most fragile), the tipping bucket rain gauge, and the weighing rain gauge.